0xDBFB7/ceramic/documents/ceramic.md

 [^1]: Sgobba, Stefano. *Materials for high vacuum technology, an overview*.
 No. CERN-TS-2006-004.
 Cern, 2006.
 [External](https://cds.cern.ch/record/983744/files/p117.pdf)

 ### Preamble on motivation

 #### Glass

 [reliable seal matching percentage] Kovar has a coefficient of expansion.
-Based off these data, some ancedotes on the difficulty of obtaining a solid
+Based off these data, some anecdotes I've heard on the difficulty of obtaining a reliable glass-to-metal seal,

-#### Machinable ceramics
+#### Machinable/castable ceramics

+[^1]: Rescor, Macor 780 et al [External](http://www.cotronics.com/vo/cotr/pdf/onepg700.pdf)

-While easy to use, Rescor 780.  http://www.cotronics.com/vo/cotr/pdf/onepg700.pdf Many of Cotronics' materials display quite severe outgassing values.
-Some anecdotes on Fusor Forums regarding permeability also seemed to concur; these materials are generally not suitable for high vacuum.
+Many of Cotronics' materials display quite severe outgassing values.
+Some anecdotes on Fusor Forums regarding permeability also seemed to concur that these materials are generally not suitable for high vacuum.

-I may be wrong!

-I didn't find

-Their temperature resistance is also quite low.

 As an integral part of a future product, the marginal cost of these parts was a key concern.
 A rod of Rescor/Macor might cost \$50, so a feedthrough might well cost \$10 after machining.
 Though is unacceptably expensive in my case.